d12frosted/elpa-mirror/gnu/denote-readme.txt

 ..
 6. I add TODOs to my notes; will many files slow down the Org agenda?
 ..
 7. I want to sort by last modified in Dired, why won’t Denote let me?
 ..
 8. How do you handle the last modified case?
 ..
-9. Speed up backlinks’ buffer creation?
+9. Why are some Org links opening outside Emacs?
 ..
-10. Why do I get “Search failed with status 1” when I search for backlinks?
+10. Speed up backlinks’ buffer creation?
 ..
+11. Why do I get “Search failed with status 1” when I search for backlinks?
-11. Why do I get a double `#+title' in Doom Emacs?
+..
+12. Why do I get a double `#+title' in Doom Emacs?
 24. Acknowledgements
 25. GNU Free Documentation License
 26. Indices